-- 61 Suggestions for organizing a Student Repair Shop
+61 Suggestions for organizing a Student Repair Shop

 - How did it all begin?

 - Things that needed to be clarified in advance

-- Space and equipment required
+- · Space and equipment required

 - Time requirements

 - Financial / funding requirements

 - Personnel requirements

-- 64 What about volunteer repair instructors?
+64 What about volunteer repair instructors?

 - Some pointers for recruiting volunteer repair instructors

 - Guidance, but with restraint

 - Dealing with impasses, lack of motivation and inappropriate behavior

 - How the volunteers themselves see their work

 - 66 Criteria for accepting items to be repaired

 - 67 Linking in with other school subjects and other topics

-- 68 Safety
+- 68 Technical protection measures

-- 69 Student and customer safety
+- 69 Safety measures at work

 - Hazards in the woodworking shop

 - Hazards of soldering work

 - Electrical hazards

-- Student safety

-- Manufacturers technical protective measures

-- At low voltages, students are allowed to repair objects that are drawing current

-- Customer safety

-- 70 Liability